outdreamer/build-a-cure-1/docs/problem_solving_matching.md

         - do you identify sub-functions or functions on intervals of the curve & approximate their areas instead, summing them after their areas are found?
           - can you arrange these sub-component (functions/shapes split by interval) in a way that forms standard (and therefore more calculatable shapes)?
             - is there a way to arrange sections used to approximate area under the curve in a way that forms parabolas, etc
+          - matching distortions (matching area above line with area below line so line can be used instead of curve)
+        - can it be reduced to area of another function with same probability distribution of outputs (y)
         - do you identify attributes higher up causal stack that can calculate area faster than approximation functions?
           - distorting variables of a straight line or rules detailing when standard/type/rule boundaries break